Particl-Community/academy/basicswap-dex/basicswap_explained.rst

       :description lang=en: Overview of the BasicSwap DEX protocol and its local desktop client.

-:term:`BasicSwap <BasicSwap>` is a cross-chain and privacy-centric :term:`DEX <DEX>` (decentralized exchange) that lets you trade cryptocurrencies without middleman interference.
-Its distributed ledger technology enables users to place or accept orders without fees, promoting a free and open trading environment devoid of central points of failure.
+:term:`BasicSwap <BasicSwap>` is a cross-chain and highly secure :term:`DEX <DEX>` (decentralized exchange) that lets you trade cryptocurrencies without middleman interference using atomic swaps.
+Its distributed ledger technology enables users to place or accept swap offers without fees, promoting a free and open trading environment devoid of central points of failure.

-Developed as a countermeasure to the intrusive data collection and demands prevalent in modern :term:`cryptocurrency` exchanges and third-party services, BasicSwap aims to restore sovereignty and privacy to cryptocurrency trading for users worldwide.
+:term:`BasicSwap <BasicSwap>` is crafted to uphold the highest standards of freedom in direct opposition to the growing threats to our sovereignty in the digital age.

 ----